Skip to content

 His Literary Journey to a Nobel

 Samuel Beckett’s life and writing can be divided into three time periods.
-Each part is symbolic of his life and how his life affected his work.
+Each part symbolises his life and how his life affected his work.
 Much of his writing consists of bleak and tragic themes containing dark humour.

 Beckett’s first works were heavily influenced by his experience working with James Joyce.
-This lead to his production of “Dream of a Fair to Middling”.
-However, this was rejected by publishers, he was able to use this to create his first short-story collection “More Pricks than Kicks”.
+This led to his production of “Dream of a Fair to Middling.”
+However, publishers rejected this.
+He used this to create his first short-story collection, “More Pricks than Kicks.”

-Beckett’s middle stage of writing is marked after his revelation, that he should not imitate Joyce’s work.
-Leading to Beckett’s writing of “Waiting for Godot”, “Endgame”, “Krapp’s Last Tape” and “Happy Days”.
-Arguably, his best-known works.
+Beckett’s middle writing stage is marked after his revelation that he should not imitate Joyce’s work.
+This led to Beckett’s writing of “Waiting for Godot,” “Endgame,” “Krapp’s Last Tape,” and “Happy Days,” which are arguably his best-known works.
 His writing during this time dealt with bleakness and despair.
 Aspects of Beckett’s therapy also resurface in his writing during this time.

-The final period of Beckett’s literary journey is marked during the years 1960s-1970s.
+The final period of Beckett’s literary journey is the 1960s-1970s.
 He was awarded the 1969 Nobel Prize.
-During these years he started writing shorter, compact pieces, in a minimalist style.
-Leading to dramas such as “Play” which only had three characters and “Not I” which only had a mouth surrounded by darkness.
+During these years, he started writing shorter, compact pieces in a minimalist style, leading to dramas such as “Play,” which only had three characters, and “Not I,” which only had a mouth surrounded by darkness.

 His work during this time often focused on dark memories resurfacing in a moment of stillness.
 During his final days in a nursing home, Beckett continued to write.
-His last literary work was a poem “What is the word” which focuses on the inability to express oneself.
-This reflects themes his earlier works when attempting to imitate James Joyce.
+His last literary work was a poem, “What is the word,” which focuses on the inability to express oneself.
+This theme reflects themes in his earlier works when attempting to imitate James Joyce.
 It is also symbolic of his sickness while writing.

-Beckett’s work is widely remembered today.
-Many writers, such as John Banville, Jon Fosse, Aidan Higgins and many others, have said that Beckett is an inspiration.
-In recent years, may composers have created music based on Beckett’s literary works.
+Samuel Beckett’s work is widely remembered today.
+Many writers, such as John Banville, Jon Fosse, Aidan Higgins and others, have said that Beckett is an inspiration.
+Many composers have recently created music based on Beckett’s literary works.
 The Samuel Beckett Bridge was built in Dublin in 2009.
-His modernist style is still studied across the world today and his legacy will continue to live for many years.
+His modernist style is still studied worldwide, and his legacy will last many years.

 Fun Facts: